About the programme

 - The HOPE and HELP legislative acts passed by US Congress in the last decade, which enable the Haitian textile and garment industry to benefit from customs exemptions, have led to American buyers sourcing from Haiti, increasing production and creating jobs.

-Better Work Haiti covers all factories exporting to the US market.
+- The Better Work Haiti programme was launched in 2009 and covers all garment factories in Haiti exporting to the US market.

 This post is also available in: French